 Yale School of Medicine stated what health practitioners and veterans with PTSD and severe clinical depression already knew; ketamine is extremely effective at treating clinical depression, severe anxiety, and post-traumatic stress disorder (PTSD).

 “A large body of research demonstrates that ketamine, an investigational antidepressant, may be effective at reducing symptoms of PTSD, and specifically SI in a rapid manner.
 Research suggests that ketamine’s effect begins within two hours after dosing and peak approximately 24-hours after treatment.
-Considering the incredible burden and risk for those with severe PTSD symptoms and SI, fast-tracked anti-suicidal effects are urgently needed.“
+Considering the incredible burden and risk for those with severe PTSD symptoms and SI, fast-tracked anti-suicidal effects are urgently needed.“— Yale School of Medicine

 As more clinical studies of the use of ketamine for treatment-resistant depression in patients are reviewed, American veterans who have suffered in silence have some new hope.
 Ketamine therapies can activate neural sensors and help break veterans free from moderate to severe symptoms of depression and post-traumatic stress disorder (PTSD).